Ivan-Popov-94/Tools-for-maintain-MCNP-files-with-Sublime-Text-3/README.md

-# Some tools for maintain MCNP input decks with Sublime Text 3
+# Tools for maintain MCNP input decks with Sublime Text 3

 # check_free_number_MCNP.py
 This plugin helps you to avoid dublicates of